Siddhi-29/Siddhi-29/README.md

 ## 🎓 Education
 - B.Tech in Computer Science and Engineering
-  - Accurate Institute of Management and Technology, Greater Noida
+  - Accurate Institute of Management and Technology, Greater Noida  (8.7 CGPA)

 ## 🚀 Let's Connect!
 If you're into Java development, data structures, algorithms, or anything tech-related, let's connect and explore the world of coding together.
 I believe in a commitment to continuous learning and bring a fresh perspective to every project.